Richard Rogers, Ph.D.

 Autonomic Neuroscience - Rogers

-Dr. Rogers focuses on the modulation of the brain-gut axis.
-He is also interested on the modulation of the brain-gut axis by cytokines, hormones and CNS pathways involved in the control of feeding behavior and energy utilization.
+Dr. Rogers laboratory focuses on the modulation of the brain-gut axis by cytokines, hormones and CNS pathways involved in the control of feeding behavior and energy utilization.
+A special emphasis is placed on live cell imaging approaches to neural – glial interactions in brainstem autonomic control centers.